wrld3d/wrld-example-app/android/README.md

 First, download the appropriate WRLD Android SDK by running the following command in the root of the repository:

-*   `./update.platform.sh -p android -v NNNN` where NNNN is the build number of the platform SDK.
+*   `./update.platform.sh -p android -v NNNN` where NNNN is the build number of the WRLD platform SDK.
+If omitted, the most recent WRLD platform SDK will be used.

 ### Setting up and building the project